Brother Kenneth Ghastin

 Summary of Abuse Allegations against Brother Kenneth Ghastin:

-Brother Kenneth Ghastin was a brother of the Franciscan Order.
-According to media reports, his personnel file released in December 2002, revealed allegations that Brother Ghastin molested two brothers at Christopher Columbus High in the early 1970s.
-According to the files, Brother Ghastin allegedly used the death of the boys’ father as an excuse to get close to them.
+Br.
+Kenneth Ghastin was a brother of the Franciscan Order.
+According to media reports, his personnel file released in December 2002, revealed allegations that Ghastin molested two brothers at Christopher Columbus High in Boston, Massachusetts in the early 1970s.
+According to the files, Ghastin allegedly used the death of the boys’ father as an excuse to get close to them.
 The boys were in their early to mid-teens, but neither brother told the other what had happened for years.

 In 2005, he is said to have retired to his Florida friary due to poor health.
 In October 2009, he was honored in the Diocese of St. Petersburg for celebrating 50 years as a Franciscan brother.

-Brother Ghastin’s name was not included in the Archdiocese of Boston’s database from 2011.
-He died in October 2013.
+Ghastin’s name was not included in the Archdiocese of Boston’s database from 2011.
+He died in 2013.